wiris/html-integrations/demos/README.md

 You can find a list of which technologies and which frameworks you can work with on this project in the [Supported editors & technologies](#supported-editors-&-technologies) section.

+>There is a special case, with the html5+CKEditor5 demo, where the command `npm run build-dev` doesn't work in Windows.
+For this case, there's a special command to be used: `npm run build-dev-windows`.

 ### Linting files

 For more detailed information, take a look at this same section found in the README at the root of the project.